-Andreas N. Michalopoulos is Associate Professor of Latin Literature at the National and Kapodistrian University of Athens, Greece.
+Andreas N. Michalopoulos is Professor of Latin Literature at the National and Kapodistrian University of Athens, Greece.
 His research interests include Augustan poetry, ancient etymology, Roman drama, the Roman novel, and the modern reception of classical literature.
-He is the author of Ancient Etymologies in Ovid’s Metamorphoses: A Commented Lexicon (2001); Ovid, Heroides 16 and 17: Introduction, Text and Commentary (2006); and Ovid, Heroides 20 and 21: Introduction, Text and Commentary (written in Greek, 2013).Sophia Papaioannou is Associate Professor of Latin Literature at the National and Kapodistrian University of Athens, Greece.
+He is the author of Ancient Etymologies in Ovid’s Metamorphoses: A Commented Lexicon (2001); Ovid, Heroides 16 and 17: Introduction, Text and Commentary (2006); and Ovid, Heroides 20 and 21: Introduction, Text and Commentary (written in Greek, 2013).Sophia Papaioannou is Professor of Latin Literature at the National and Kapodistrian University of Athens, Greece.
 She is the author of numerous articles on Augustan literature and Roman comedy, as well as two books on Ovid: Epic Succession and Dissension: Ovid, Metamorphoses 13.623-14.582, and the Reinvention of the Aeneid (2005); and Redesigning Achilles: The ‘Recycling’ of the Epic Cycle in Ovid, Metamorphoses 12.1-13.620 (2007).
 She is also the editor and main author of Terence and Interpretation (2014).
 Andrew Zissos is Professor and Chair of Classics at the University of California, Irvine, USA.
-He has written several articles on imperial Roman literature and its reception, along with a commentary on Book 1 of Valerius Flaccus’ Argonautica (2008).
+He has written numerous articles on imperial Roman literature and its reception, along with a commentary on Book 1 of Valerius Flaccus’ Argonautica (2008).
 Further to this, he is the editor of A Companion to the Flavian Age of Imperial Rome (2016).
 Professor Zissos has a long-standing Ovidian collaboration with Ingo Gildenhard, which runs to many articles, a co-edited volume, and a textbook on Ovid’s Pentheus episode.